 What do I do if I think there has been a mistake, and my FOID Card or CCL was incorrectly revoked or my application was incorrectly denied?

 If you believe our records have inaccurately identified you as prohibited from possessing a FOID Card, you do not need to appeal to the Director for relief.
-Rather, you will need to utilize the Other Types of Firearms Rights Restorations Tab and select Records Challenge.
+Rather, you will need to utilize the Other Types of Firearms Rights Restorations Tab and select I Inadvertently Answered Yes or Need to Challenge My Record.

 My FOID Card or CCL was revoked or my application was denied.
 How do I appeal this decision?